e-mail: bok@dhit.pl

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the context of children's health.
-It's also worth noting that tiny parts of these magnets are able to be problematic in medical diagnosis after entering the body.
+• Potential hazard to health from tiny fragments of magnets are risky, when accidentally ingested, which becomes significant in the aspect of protecting young children.
+It's also worth noting that miniscule components of these devices can be problematic in medical diagnosis when they are in the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.